bevyengine/bevy-website/content/learn/book/handling-input/using-input.md

 weight = 1
 +++

-Bevy can read input data from gamepads (controllers), keyboards, mice, and touch inputs.
+Bevy can read input data from gamepads (which includes controllers), keyboards, mice, and touch inputs.
 The process for reading and interacting with input data will generally be the same across all devices.
 When the button on a gamepad or a key on a keyboard gets pressed, Bevy uses [Winit] (via [`bevy_winit`], Bevy's conversion tool for Winit) to initially turn the input into a [`Message`].
-These `Messages` are then processed and placed into a resource (or a component) that we can then read and use for setting up movement, tracking aim, activating abilities, or any other input-based actions you would want to set up.
+These `Messages` are then processed and placed into a resource (or a component) that we can then read and use for setting up movement, tracking aim, activating abilities, or any other input-based actions you'd like to set up.

 Before we cover the general process though, you should know that each device type also has their own unique circumstances to be aware of.
 While input data from every device will follow the same process that is covered on this page, you should read each devices' page to see how their data is uniquely handled: